Is uBlock Origin Removed from Chrome? 2026 MV3 Truth

 | RAM overhead | Small background script | Near-zero |

 uBlock Origin Lite was released as a native MV3 extension from day one, before the MV2 sunset.
-It has more users than the full version (~17M vs ~14M as of May 2026) partly because people installed it thinking it was the main uBlock Origin.
+Part of its install base came from people who installed it thinking it was the main uBlock Origin.

 YouTube Ad Blocking Status

 YouTube pushes counter-measures regularly.
-The biggest wave since 2023 was June 2025 (11 months before this article’s May 2026 publication).
-That wave restructured how YouTube packages ad metadata in its player API, breaking scriptlet-based blockers across the board. gorhill patched it within weeks for Chrome; the Firefox version recovered faster because Firefox has an additional network-interception layer Chrome’s MV3 does not allow.
+The biggest wave since 2023 was June 2025 (about 13 months before this article’s July 2026 update).
+That wave restructured how YouTube packages ad metadata in its player API, breaking scriptlet-based blockers across the board; gorhill patched it within weeks.
+Firefox recovered faster than Chromium-based setups because Firefox has an additional network-interception layer that Chrome does not allow.

-As of May 2026, no comparable DOM-level wave has followed since June 2025.
+As of July 2026, no comparable DOM-level wave has followed since June 2025.
 YouTube has shifted to testing Server-Side Ad Insertion (SSAI) — ads stitched into the video stream before delivery — which would be a structural change no browser extension can address.
-That’s still in limited testing; it’s a future risk, not a current break.
+That is still in limited testing; a future risk, not a current break.

-Some users find the intermittent gaps unacceptable, especially during long wave windows.
-The options that reduce gap duration are ad blockers using a preventive API-proxy approach rather than reactive scriptlets.
-When the proxy strips ad metadata before the player ever reads it, YouTube’s counter-measure detection finds nothing to detect.
+On Chrome the question is no longer “how do I wait out a patch window” but “what replaces uBO entirely.”
+For YouTube specifically, the working options use a preventive API-proxy approach rather than reactive scriptlets: when the proxy strips ad metadata before the player ever reads it, YouTube’s counter-measure detection finds nothing to detect.

-AdBlock for YouTube (v7.2.1, 11 million users) uses this approach as its core method — typically patching within 24-48 hours of YouTube changes.
-SuperchargePerformance takes the same API-proxy engine as a base layer and adds three additional proprietary layers: 14 DNR network rules evaluated before any page script runs, a fallback skip-button clicker and interstitial hider for ads the proxy misses, and cosmetic CSS targeting YouTube’s feed and masthead.
+AdBlock for YouTube (v7.2.3, 10 million users) uses this approach as its core method, typically patching within 24-48 hours of YouTube changes.
+SuperchargePerformance takes the same API-proxy engine as a base layer and adds three additional proprietary layers: DNR network rules evaluated before any page script runs, a fallback skip-button clicker and interstitial hider for ads the proxy misses, and cosmetic CSS targeting YouTube’s feed and masthead.

 Neither approach is immune to YouTube’s long-term SSAI plans.
-For general website ad blocking beyond YouTube, uBlock Origin (full) is still the strongest option — 300K+ rules including procedural cosmetic and scriptlet coverage that DNR alone cannot match.
+For the deepest general web ad blocking — procedural cosmetic filtering and scriptlet injection that DNR alone cannot express — full uBlock Origin remains the strongest option, but in 2026 that means running it on Firefox.

 Which Setup Fits Your Situation

-- You need YouTube ads blocked with the shortest possible patch window: AdBlock for YouTube or SuperchargePerformance (API-proxy approach)
+- You need YouTube ads blocked on Chrome: AdBlock for YouTube or SuperchargePerformance (API-proxy approach)

-- You want the deepest general web ad blocking on Chrome: uBlock Origin (full), v1.71.0+
+- You want the deepest general web ad blocking and will switch browsers: Firefox plus full uBlock Origin v1.72.2

-- You’re on a low-RAM device and don’t need YouTube ad blocking: uBlock Origin Lite (MV3) covers you with near-zero overhead
+- You are on a low-RAM device and don’t need YouTube ad blocking: uBlock Origin Lite, near-zero overhead

 Frequently Asked Questions